When I die I will...

 We should always be diligent in doing good works.
 And we should also meet all our human obligations to our families and to our societies that are within the boundaries of moral and ethical principles of fairness that are found within the biblical revelation.
 Our legal position of presently being on the right hand of the Father, is a position only recognized by the Father and Christ Jesus.
 Mankind does not look on us as having this august standing as the very children of God.
 So, all legitimate obligations we have with the rest of mankind should be fulfilled by Christians.
 For example, if we have a contract to pay a department store money for a product we received from them, we should pay the store precisely and meet all the obligations of the contract.
 True, any default will not jeopardize our salvation in Christ, but our wrong attitudes could keep us from experiencing the "Kingdom phase" of salvation and we can inherit many ills during this life by our wrongdoing.

-The Ignorance of Evil and Sin in the 21st Century
+The Ignorance of Evil and Sin in Our Twenty-First Century

-Now the question arises, "What constitutes evil and sin in our 21st century Christian life?"
-If "many are to be called and few are chosen", what is the criteria for us as twenty-first century Christians that separates us from Christians of yesterday?
 While most Christians of today lead rather peaceful lives and know the difference between right and wrong in most matters, there are still some evils and sins they may be practicing that they may not even be aware of.
-These are:

-1. The evil of murder.
+1. 1.
+The evil of murder.
 While most Christians behave themselves on a personal level and certainly don't consider themselves criminals, they ironically condone a certain form of murder.
 They have no problem in mentally, physically or spiritually supporting the concept of warfare.
-They surreptitiously support (at least in in their hearts and minds) the U.S. government's (and other similar governments) ongoing wars of attrition, buying into the bogus excuses of protection from "terrorism".
+They surreptitiously support (at least in in their hearts and minds) the U.S. government's (and other similar governments) ongoing wars of attrition (U.S. Trump years excluded,) buying into the bogus excuses of protection from "terrorism."
 Many other Christians still buy into the facade of "fighting for freedom" (such as in the last two world wars, Korea and Vietnam).
-They refuse to read any books or articles on the subject or to educate themselves and others on the evils of warfare and how these wars are really contrived, managed and financed by the bloodline ruling class that God allows to rule the world (under Satan).
+They refuse to read any books or articles on the subject or to educate themselves and others on the evils of warfare and how these wars are really contrived, managed and financed by the bloodline ruling elite that God allows to rule the world under Satan.
 They buy right into the propaganda promoted by our rulers and fall for the government's historic false flag operations.
 Worse, they defer to the Old Testament or out-of-context New Testament scriptures as their biblical validation.
+The concept that warfare is a Satanic ploy to eliminate the male species is never entertained.
 If we cannot discern this evil and sin now, will we have to learn it in the second resurrection?

-2. Matthew 25:31–40.
+2. 2.
+Matthew 25:31–40.
 On August 24, 2006, on a Christian forum, I asked a question, "Do we believe in Matt.
 25?"
 The question generated 444 views and 13 replies.
-A few years later, the topic was picked up on another forum, with additional responses.
-Out of all of the responses from both forums, only one person would admit to fulfilling this scripture.
+Many years later, the topic was reintroduced on another forum, with additional responses.
+Out of all of the responses from both postings, only one person would admit to fulfilling this scripture.
 All the other responses were a complete copout on why they didn't need to fulfill Christ's command.
-Some, amazingly, suggested we shouldn't even talk about it, as that would be boasting.
-I had to shake my head in utter disbelief.
+One person amazingly suggested we shouldn't even talk about it, as that would be boasting.
+I had to shake my head in utter disbelief that such an attitude could prevail among alleged Christians.

 Again, I ask the question, if we cannot learn the lessons of Christian charity and love (the very antithesis of evil and sin) for our fellow man in this lifetime, will we have to learn it in the second resurrection?
 To quote Dr. Martin: